Assistance to support the implementation of high quality CSL opportunities

 Eligibility: Faculty of all ranks who are currently teaching, have taught, or will be teaching an officially designated SF State CSL course are eligible to apply.
 The grants are also available to staff members involved in the administration of CSL courses, service-learning related course components, or service-learning initiatives.

-Award Amount: Three grants up to $2,500 will be awarded
+Award Amount: Two grants up to $2,500 will be awarded

-- Applicants can request to fund up to two student assistants only.
-SLAs hired must be a currently enrolled SF State student.
+- SLAs hired must be a currently enrolled SF State student.

 - Applicants must indicate in budget proposal the desired hourly pay and number of hours to justify requested award amount.

 - Funds will be transferred the applicant’s department/program/school